xuankimtran/docs-1/pages/katalon-studio/docs/intro-spy-windows.md

 When the application under test (AUT) is started, Katalon Studio captures all available Windows objects on the current window of the AUT and displays them in the **ALL OBJECTS** section.

-### Add the captured objects
+### All objects

 The **ALL OBJECTS** section shows a tree of all the objects of the AUT, including the associated Windows element names (highlighted in blue) and tag names.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-windows-object/Windows-Objects-Spy-1.png" width=70% alt="All objects section">

+To add a Windows object, you need to check the checkbox on the left of the desired Windows object.
+The added object is then displayed in the **CAPTURED OBJECTS** section.

+## Screen view

-When an object is selected, the position of the associated element is highlighted in the **SCREEN VIEW**.
+When an object is selected in the **ALL OBJECTS** section, the position of the associated element is highlighted in the **SCREEN VIEW**.
 This helps validate the selected Windows element.

 [image-for-screen-view]

-To add a Windows object, you need to check the checkbox on the left of the desired Windows object.
-The added object is then displayed in the **CAPTURED OBJECTS** section.

-### View captured objects
+### Captured objects

-The **CAPTURED OBJECTs** section shows all of the captured Windows elements you want to add to the **Object Repository**.
+The **CAPTURED OBJECTs** section shows all the captured Windows elements you want to add to the **Object Repository**.

 To view details about a captured object, click on it.
 The detailed information is displayed in the **OBJECT PROPERTIES** section.